Spirited Traveller: A fashion for the aperitivo in Milan

 By Kara Newman

-NEW YORK In Italy's fashion capital of Milan, the last thing you would want, dear traveller, is to be considered unfashionable.
+NEW YORK, July 3 In Italy's fashion capital of Milan, the last thing you would want, dear traveller, is to be considered unfashionable.

 Luckily, the aperitivo, or "aperitif" is here to save you from that fate.
 Generally a cocktail with modest alcohol levels meant to stimulate the appetite and refresh the spirit, the aperitivo often includes wine or wine-based vermouth.
 Bitter-edged liqueurs such as Campari or Aperol are also popular ingredients.